ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

       {% include feature/item-figure.html objectid="langmann025" width="100" %}
     </div>
     <div class="col-sm-5">
-      In 1912, the original Lumberman’s Arch, made up of eight thick tree trunks, was installed across Pender Street in downtown Vancouver to commemorate the visit of the Canadian governor general, the Duke of Connaught.<sup>3</sup>  The following year, the arch was relocated to the area now known as Stanley Park.
+      <br>In 1912, the original Lumberman’s Arch, made up of eight thick tree trunks, was installed across Pender Street in downtown Vancouver to commemorate the visit of the Canadian governor general, the Duke of Connaught.<sup>3</sup>  The following year, the arch was relocated to the area now known as Stanley Park.
 John Mackie, a journalist at the Vancouver Sun, explains how the arch was resituated “on the site of an old native village that whites called Whoi Whoi,” or Xwayxway, home to Squamish, Musqueam and Tsleil-Waututh First Nations.<sup>4</sup>
     </div>
   </div>
 </div>